UCCS-CS4300-5300/Group5-fall2024/README.md

 - **Modified `tests.py`**
    - Added new tests to ensure that the streak reset function works properly and adjusts the database as needed

+#### Bug Fixes

+In this update, we addressed key bugs to improve ChitChatty’s functionality:

+- **Login Check for Quiz Generation**: The difficulty selection now verifies if a user is logged in.
+If not, it redirects to the login page.
+- **Next Quiz Logic**: Ensured that the “Next Quiz” button only activates for uncompleted quizzes and restricted multiple quiz generation until the current quiz is complete.
+- **Quiz Model Enhancements**: Added `is_completed` and `score` attributes for more precise quiz tracking.
+- **Quiz Recap Logic**: Adjusted the recap view to reset or finalize the quiz based on user selection.
 ---

 ### **October 17, 2024**